SebKuzminsky/ebb-sb2209-can-rp2040-cooling/README.md

-I know that some folks use alternate Stealthburner parts promoted by BigTreeTech, if so you may have to find or design a different cable door cover to fit you toolhead.
+I know that some folks use alternate Stealthburner parts promoted by BigTreeTech, if so you may have to find or design a different cable door cover to fit your toolhead.
 If you do, please open a PR to this repo with the details.